asararatnakar/MyUtils/README.md

 **NOTE**
 - As a prerequisite, you need to install Jq - https://stedolan.github.io/jq/download/
-- This is just initial version, Yet to add more funcationality ex: time calculations etc.,(suggestions welcome)
+- This is just initial version, Yet to add more funcationality (suggestions welcome)